 You’ll also be required to log and report your hours, using this progress report form.
-You will typically be asked to submit the form twice, once about halfway through your time at the site and again when you have completed your experience.
+You will typically be asked to submit the form either weekly or every-other-week throughout your internship.
 Please note that you are being asked to document completed hours, and that both you and your site supervisor are required to sign the form.

 Finally, you’ll be required to submit a final project/report.
 You will note that the guidelines for the project emphasize it as a valuable and useful product, both for you and for our program.
-In other words, this is NOT busy work!
-Keep a simple journal or notebook as you progress through your experience.
+In other words, this is not busy work.
+Keep a simple daily journal or notebook as you progress through your experience.
 In it, plan to keep track of what you produce, what you learn, who you get to know, and your overall impressions of the site and your experiences there.
-If you do this consistently, even just jotting a few minutes’ worth of thoughts every evening or at least a few times a week, you will find that you have the basics of your final project in place by the time you go to start working on it formally.
+If you do this consistently, even just jotting a few minutes’ worth of thoughts every evening, you will find that you have the basics of your final project in place by the time you go to start working on it formally.

 An important note: Know that the networking opportunities during your placement may be some of the best you’re likely to have in your first years out in the field.
-Impressions matter, and you’ll constantly be making that first impression – so make sure it’s GREAT!
+Impressions matter, and you’ll constantly be making an impression – so make sure it’s GREAT!

-IMPORTANT: Your HED 490 credits will NOT start (and you will NOT be able to count any hours) until Career Services staff sign the Learning Agreement, complete with your signed release form (begins on page 4).
+IMPORTANT: Your HED 490 credits will NOT start (and you will NOT be able to count any hours) until Career Services staff sign the Learning Agreement, complete with your signed release form.